How to Use Drill Clutch Settings

 Most of us are familiar with the way a clutch works on a car; it engages or disengages the drivetrain.
 Your drill clutch setting works in a very similar fashion.
 When you pull the trigger, the drill would normally apply all of its available torque (driving force) to the screw.
 You’re telling the drill how much torque to apply before disengaging the motor.

 A little confused by torque?
 There are two basic ways to rate a drill’s power: speed and torque.
-Most of get speed, it’s how fast the drill rotates the bit.
+Most of understand speed, it’s how fast the drill rotates the bit.
 The torque is how much muscle it can apply to that speed.
 Speed is required to drive the screw, but torque is what allows it to keep going when it needs to fight the stopping force of friction.

 How to Use Your Drill Clutch Settings: Why Do I Need to Use Them?